 - Incompetent technical support: KIDA technicians were stonewalled by Oracle’s technical support.
 Notwithstanding deployment issues and unfulfilled assurances, KIDA could not elicit straight answers from the support staff for problems with ongoing systemic issues.

 KIDA chose to replace its client-server system with a Java based web application coupled with Altibase in in-memory mode in 2008.
-Data was duplicated on separate servers using Altibase’s active-standby replication, thwarting the potential of downtime.
+Currently, Altibase is utilized to duplicate data on separate servers using Altibase’s active-standby replication so that the potential downtime is thwarted.

 KIDA decided on Altibase over Oracle TimesTen for three primary reasons.